joshbegley/nyt-latest/README.md

 `The president’s messages on the war have shifted, but the latest threat might be a sign that he’s moving to a harder stance.`\
 https://nytimes.com/2026/03/22/world/trump-us-iran-oil-france-elections-bts.html

-**Ovechkin joins Gretzky as only players with 1,000 regular season, playoff goals**\
+**Ovechkin joins Gretzky as only players with 1,000 regular-season, playoff goals**\
 `The 40-year-old Capitals superstar broke Gretzky’s previous regular-season record of 894 goals on April 6, 2025, against the Islanders.`\
 https://nytimes.com/athletic/7139092/2026/03/22/alex-ovechkin-wayne-gretzky-1000-goals/